lisa-lumos/Snowflake/reference/01-sql-cmd-ref.md

 -- "copy grants" option specifies whether retain the replaced ext tables's permissions in the new ext table, if using "create or replace".
 -- Partition columns optimize query performance,
 -- by pruning out the data files that do not need to be scanned.
--- You can set partition using expression automatically, or add it manually create external table ...; -- need "create external table" privilege on the schema
+-- You can set partition using expression automatically, or add/rmv it manually create external table ...; -- need "create external table" privilege on the schema alter external table ... refresh ...;
+alter external table ... add/remove files ...; -- for manual refresh
+alter external table ... set/unset ...;
+-- An external table cannot be recovered using Time Travel; -- also, there is no UNDROP EXTERNAL TABLE command.
+-- A dropped external table must be recreated. drop external table ... [cascade/restrict];

 ```